Avery246813579/Make-School-Foobar/README.md

 #### Classwork:
 1. Why do we need to understand problems
 1. Introduce drawing pictures
-1. Introduce being able to explain questions
+1. Introduce being able to explain questions: You should be able to explain it to someone who doesn't know how to code.
 1. Introduce Foobar Problem

+#### Minute by Minute
+0-30: Look at some peoples solutions to first few problems
+30-45: Why do we need to understand problems
+45-60: Introduce drawing a picture
+60-75: Being able to explain the code to someone
+75-80: Break
+80-90: Intro to what we will be doing with our two questions
+90-120: Going over the intro to our two questions

 #### Homework:
 1. Draw a picture for the foobar problems

 ---